-In case of error in the extension of prices in the bid, the unit prices will govern; in a lot bid, the lot prices will govern.
+In case of error in the extension of prices in the bid, the unit prices will govern.

 SEC.
 4.03 METHOD OF AWARD

 Award will be made as one lot to the lowest responsive and responsible bidder.
 In order to be considered responsive, bidders must bid on all items.